CUNY-CL/winter-camp/README.md

 #### Hints

--   If you get stuck, you may want to "peak" at [`features.py`](src/features.py), which contains a draft of the feature extractor function itself.
+-   If you get stuck, you may want to "peek" at [`features.py`](src/features.py), which contains a draft of the feature extractor function itself.
 -   CRFSuite follows a convention whereby a `:` in a feature is interpreted as a